WilliamBonvini/PolimiNotes/Model_Identification_and_Data_Analysis_Modulo_2/notes[MIDA2].md

 <div style="page-break-after: always;"></div>

-## Write the state space representation
+## Write the state space representation in Control Form

-### Control Form

-The state space system in control form is given by
+It consists in writing down the matrices $F,G,H,D$.

+### Starting from the Transfer Function

+You'll be provided with a transfer function, make sure it is in this form, otherwise make it happen.
 $$
 W(z)=\frac{b_0z^{n-1}+b_1z^{n-2}+\dots + b_{n-1}}{z^n+a_1z^{n-1}+\dots+a_n}
 $$